MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 |SharePoint Online|Office 365 Connector|
 |SharePoint on-premise|	Agent Connector (source Connector only) or the **Microsoft SharePoint Migration Tool**|

-## Deleting Connectors
+## Deleting connectors

-Deleting a **Connector** will revoke our access to your cloud storage accounts.
+Deleting a **Connector** revokes our access to your cloud storage accounts.
 To confirm that we have been deauthorized, visit the security settings in your respective cloud service and check for our app.

 Using our app to remove our authorization with a particular cloud service is simple: